 I wanted to say that I see that you’ve more than likely had your sense knocked out of you from hitting your head, but since I’d hit my own jackpot with Eben as a client and, even though the payout would be more like what you get from a nickel slot machine than a high stakes poker game, I lied.
 “Yeah, I can see that it makes sense.”
 A private detective shouldn’t lie to a client, but I could have told myself if I didn’t lie he would think that I thought he was nuts and he’d fire me and then I wouldn’t be able to help him.
 Now that would make sense, but the fact is I lied because I needed the money.
 “Maybe now that you’ve hired me you can tell me exactly what it is you want me to do for you?”
 I asked.

 “Actually, you’re paying me by the day.”

 “It starts with this woman, Julie Katowicz.
 I met her in college, NYU, our first year.
 She was studying social work and I was a business major.
-After we graduated she went to work for a social service organization in Manhattan and I went to work for a guy named Frank Marley who would buy old tenements then raise the rents and evict everyone who couldn’t pay, which was most of the tenants.
+After we graduated she went to work for a social service organization in Manhattan and I went to work for a guy named Dick Marley who would buy old tenements then raise the rents and evict everyone who couldn’t pay, which was most of the tenants.
 In real estate it’s called a turn around.”